mtnmunuklu/alterix/README.md

 The `output` flag specifies the directory where the output files should be written.

-If the json flag is provided, Alterix will convert the Sigma rules to JSON format.
+If the json flag is provided, Alterix will convert the Sigma and Yara rules to JSON format.
 If the output flag is provided, Alterix will save the output files to the specified directory.
 If neither flag is provided, the output will be displayed in the console.

 ## Contributing